ebuchman/blog/content/posts/uoa-origins.md

     been used as currency" (pg.
 197).
     Powell (1996) notes that the Sumerian sign for "shekel" seems to be a picture of an axe and that the word for shekel also meant axe.
-    Stork (2013) highlights the occurence of axes as grave goods with a proto-cuneiform on them perhaps representing some stored value.
+    Stork (2013) highlights the occurrence of axes as grave goods with a proto-cuneiform on them perhaps representing some stored value.

 [^drumm-metonym]: See Chapter 1 in Drumm (2021) for critique of "money as
-    metaphor" (and its main proponents, Aristotle and Marx), and for elucidation of "money as metonym."
-The notion of "money as metaphor" takes for granted the provisioning of the market and the availability of the money itself.
-Markets are defined by bid/ask spreads set by dealers who make markets liquid, and as those spreads widen, the market can effectively disappear.
-Money as metonym emphasizes the inherent temporal quality of markets and monetary dynamics.
+    metaphor" (and two of its main proponents, Aristotle and Marx), and for elucidation of "money as metonymy."
+The notion of "money as metaphor" takes for granted the cost to provision the market and the availability of the money itself.
+Modern markets are defined by bid/ask spreads set by dealers who make markets liquid, and as those spreads widen, the market can effectively disappear.
+Money as metonymy emphasizes the inherent temporal quality of markets and monetary dynamics.

 [^modern-assyria]: See Veenhof (1997).
-For instance by the early 2nd millenium BC there is full blown
+For instance by the early 2nd millennium BC there is full blown
     profit-seeking arbitrage trade, denominated in silver, and organized as investment contracts.
     Goods were exported from Mesopotamia to Anatolia where they were exchanged for silver that could be brought back to Mesopotamia.
 As Mesopotamia had no silver mines and had already monetized